m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 // This option allows you to set a default severity for incidents.
 // This can be set to "1","2","3","4","5" or ""
 // Setting to a number will make that the default severity.
-// Setting to am empty string "" will prompt the user and ask for the severity of the incident setting.defaultSeverity = ''; // "1","2","3","4","5" or ""
+// Setting to an empty string "" will prompt the user and ask for the severity of the incident setting.defaultSeverity = ''; // "1","2","3","4","5" or ""
 ```